jkennedy1998/THAUMWORLD-LORE/thaum_world/index.md

 ## glyphs

-glyphs represent a concept
-each glyph has a natural frequency in thaum and in sound that can "reference" it

-the bounds of the concepts of glyphs are as follows :
-> a single consiousness
-> genetic code
-> energy
-> an idea
+glyphs represent reference to a concept each glyph has a sound and thaumic frequency that it resonates with the resonation of glyphs molds the concept of thaum. this is magic at it's core.

-each conciousness can be attuned to one glyph at a time, and this can shift over time. this is attunment. a conciousness does not have to be attuned to a glyph to cast it from a spell.
+each conciousness can be attuned to one glyph at a time, and this can shift over time. this is attunment.  see "conciousness_and_thaum"

----

-## how_someone_learns_a_glyph

-glyphs are learned through being able to modulate the atunement of thaum to a specific frequency as you move it through you. this is comparable to working out a specific group of muscles to :
-- ability to modulate the frequency of thaum flowing through you to change the concept
-- abillity to modulate the flow of the thaum flowing through you to apply thaumic pressue to your system
-- knowlege of where that frequency is compared to your own point. ( must know a glyph to learn a glyph )

-along with learning the exact reference point of thaum modulation compared to your own frequency. (referencing runes)
+a conciousness does not have to be attuned to a glyph to cast it from a spell.  see "how_someone_learns_a_glyph"

 ---